 See Also: BPSA-US Policies & Guidelines for Groups

 The Baden-Powell Service Association (BPSA) was formed in the U.S. in 2006 as an independent and traditional-style Scouting Association.
-It perpetuates the principles and practices of Scouting laid down by Robert Baden-Powell in 1907 that had been developed and refined in Scout associations around the world for nearly a century.
+Our association continues to perpetuate the principles and practices of Scouting laid down by Robert Baden-Powell in 1907 that have been developed and refined in Scout associations around the world for over a century.
 These principles are so fundamentally sound and the practices so adaptable that Traditional Scouting goes on developing and can never be dated or unsuited to any community.
 Our aim is to promote good citizenship and wholesome physical, mental, and moral development, as well as training in habits of observation, discipline, self-reliance, loyalty, and useful skills.

 The training scheme devised by Baden-Powell is based on using the natural desires of young people as a guide to the activities that will attract and hold them.
 The appeal of true Scouting has always been to that element of the vagabond, pioneer, and explorer, which is part of our nature, and is at its most evident in youth.
 Hence the significance of the opening sequence of Baden-Powell’s “Explanation of Scouting” in Scouting for Boys:

 By the term ‘scouting’ is meant the work and attributes of backwoodsmen, explorers and frontiersmen.